Scroll Top

 YOUNG ADULTS AND TEENS BRUNCH (Sukkah Patio)

-Teens (13-18) & young adults (19 – 30), join us for a Rosh Hashanah brunch reception.
+Teens (ages 13–18) and young adults (ages 19–30) join us for a Rosh Hashanah brunch reception.
 This is a great opportunity to meet, greet and reconnect!
-Free but RSVP required prior to Friday, Sept 19 by Noon; we have a minimum signup requirement of 10 to hold this event.
+Free but RSVP required prior to Friday, Sept 19 by noon; we have a minimum signup requirement of 10 to hold this event.
 RSVP here

 MAIN SERVICE (Sanctuary/YouTube)